InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 ![alt text](/images/work3.png)

-NOTE: The actual code may differ slightly from the explaination on how it works.
+NOTE: The all actual code may differ slightly from the explaination on how it works.
 These differences are simply made to print out into the command line certain information.

 # Usage